J4L0x/J4L0x/README.md

 Hi.
 I'm just another UEF student in Finland trying to survive the programming multiverse.
 My hobbies include:

 - Debugging for 6 hours and fixing it with a semicolon.
-- Forgetting how `for` loops work in C++ but writing flawless Go code at 3am.
+- Forgetting how serialization work in java but writing flawless Go code at 3am.
 - Crying in binary.
 - Arguing with ChatGPT about whether it's a bug or a feature.
 - Sacrificing RAM to the code gods.